ivanbo97/VibeScanner/README.md

 Sensor.
 The values obtained by this synthetic sensor are elements from rotation vector which correspond to sin(θ/2)  (θ – rotation angle).
 The direct visualisation of this values can not give clarity about the device orientation in space.
 We have to convert the values to rotation matrix and after that obtain the orientation which represents three values - rotation around x,y and z-axis.
 Not every single rotation event is stored.
 There is a filter which evaluates the difference in rotation angle compared to the previous event.
-The methods of this class are also executed by a seperate thread.
+Methods of this class are also executed by a seperate thread.
 Thus rotation events can be handled without missing acceleration and location events.

 # 9. class AccelAndRotRunnable